 mongodprocess in the output.

 You can also view the log file to see the current status of your

-To begin using MongoDB, connect
+To begin using MongoDB, connect a

-mongosh to the
+mongo shell to the

 running instance.
 From a new terminal, issue the following: